JohnZiangas/Link-Budget-Modeling-for-Q-Band-LEO-Satellite-Communications-with-Adaptive-Coding-and-Modulation/README.md

 ## Citation

 This code is open for use and modification in other projects.
-If it contributes to your work, I would greatly appreciate a citation, either to the associated paper (link to be added) or directly to this GitHub repository. :)
+If it contributes to your work, I would greatly appreciate a citation, either to the associated paper ([ResearchGate](https://www.researchgate.net/publication/395535793_Link_Budget_Modeling_for_Q-Band_LEO_Satellite_Communications_with_Adaptive_Coding_and_Modulation)) or directly to this GitHub repository. :)